 Zucchini Noodles With Creamy White Lentil Sauce

 This 30-minute meal is perfect for busy weeknights.
 Top spiralized zucchini with a thick and creamy yet bright and fresh white lentil sauce made with green onions, basil, miso, and lemon for a quick and easy dinner. "[The sauce] appears a little thick at first (kinda like smooth guacamole), but I think this saucing strategy works best for zucchini noodles," says Laura Wright of The First Mess.
 We think the hearty sauce pairs well with the crunchy zucchini noodles, making for a healthy meal that's actually satisfying.

 Noodle-Free Pad Thai

 Low-carb lovers, rejoice.
 This noodle-free pad thai is packed with delicious veggies.
 Toss carrot noodles, collard greens, thinly sliced bell peppers, and cabbage with a savory-sweet-spicy sauce to make this Thai-inspired dish.
 "For more 'oomph,' I added a bit of crumbled tofu to mock the egg in traditional Pad Thai, but this is completely optional, especially if you're soy-free," says Dana Shultz of Minimalist Baker.

 Sweet Potato Noodle Salad With Creamy Chipotle Miso Sauce

 In this spiralizer recipe, sweet potato noodles provide the base for a whole lot of delicious toppings.
 Seriously, this is the ultimate pasta-free pasta salad (and it's vegan-friendly, too).
-"Once you sprinkle in some wisps of fresh basil, golden toasted almond slivers, sprouts, and shelled edamame, you've got a bowl of very colourful and happy food," says Laura of The First Mess.
+"Once you sprinkle in some wisps of fresh basil, golden toasted almond slivers, sprouts, and shelled edamame, you've got a bowl of very colourful and happy food," says Wright of The First Mess.